telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 EOF
 ```

-* Notifications can be customize in several ways.
+* Notifications can be customized in several ways.
 First, you can tune the entities
   representation format in notifications, using the `attrsFormat` field within
   `notification`.
-Secondly, you can use custom notification HTTP verb (e.g. PUT),
+Secondly, you can use a custom notification HTTP verb (e.g. PUT),
-  HTTP headers, URL query parameters and payloads (not necessarily in JSON, e.g. XML).
+  custom HTTP headers, custom URL query parameters and custom payloads (not necessarily in JSON).
-  Have a look "Notification Messages" and "Custom Notifications" in the
+  Have a look at "Notification Messages" and "Custom Notifications" in the
   [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable/).

 [Top](#top)